 Bonuses and Fees

-The CIBC Aventura Visa Infinite Card is currently offering 20,000 Aventura points when you make your first purchase.
+The CIBC Aventura Visa Infinite Card is currently offering an elevated bonus of 40,000 Aventura points.

 The $139 annual fee is currently waived for the first year; otherwise, if that offer weren’t available, it can be waived if you have a CIBC Smart Plus Chequing Account.